naort-dev/tradingbot/blog/2019-04-19_Moritz_bigplans.md

 ### Quick Summary:

--\*April:** we started private Beta with limited feature range (minimum viable product) for extensive user testing -**End of May:** we complete the private Beta -**June:** we offer exclusive Beta access to the Trality Bot Creator for early users -**Mid June:** we start the public Beta of the Trality Bot Creator -**July:** we start the public Beta of the Trality Bot Marketplace -**End of Summer:\*\* we complete the public Beta
+-   **April:** we started private Beta with limited feature range (minimum viable product) for extensive user testing
+-   **End of May:** we complete the private Beta
+-   **June:** we offer exclusive Beta access to the Trality Bot Creator for early users
+-   **Mid June:** we start the public Beta of the Trality Bot Creator
+-   **July:** we start the public Beta of the Trality Bot Marketplace
+-   **End of Summer** we complete the public Beta

 That’s all for now, I hope this update made our plans a bit clearer for you and I hope you enjoyed reading it.
-Lastly, if you have experience in coding python-based trading algorithms and want to **become a private Beta tester** as well, contact us at hello[]trality.com.
+Lastly, if you have experience in coding python-based trading algorithms and want to **become a private Beta tester** as well, contact us at hello\[at\]trality.com.
 Thanks! ✌️